-My love, you work so hard for us.
-You’re an amazing father.
+My loving husband, you work so hard for us.
+You're an amazing father.
 An incredible man.

 You leave for work before we even get out of bed.
 Your commute is over three hours a day and you miss us while you're gone.
 You go to lots of meetings and your brain is working working working all day long.
 You worry about our budget and research what kind of car we should buy.
 You do the taxes and take the trash out.
 You remember to get awesome things like a surprise t-ball set for the kids, you order a new car seat the second I complain about how I keep forgetting, you empty the dishwasher and catch up on loads and loads of laundry on the weekends.